 With a true abundance of metal roofing materials and systems, most homeowners will opt for either metal shingles, or standing seam roof.

-Metal Shingles can be made from either G-90 (galvanized) steel, or aluminum, while standing seam panels can be roll-formed from galvalume steel, galvanized steel, aluminum, zinc, and copper.
-Either of the systems would usually be painted with a high-end paint finish, such as Kynar 500/Hylar 5000, or better.
-Most metal shingle roofs will cost anywhere from $700.00 per square (100 sq. feet) and up for materials and labor, while standing seam metal roofs can easily cost more than $1,000.00 per square due to the higher cost of materials, and often a more involved installation process.
+Metal Shingles can be made from either G-90 (galvanized) steel, or aluminum, while standing seam panels can be roll-formed from Galvalume steel, G-90 galvanized steel, aluminum, zinc, and copper.
+Most residential-grade metal roofs are painted with a high-end paint finish, such as Kynar 500/Hylar 5000, or better.
+Most metal shingle roofs will cost anywhere from $700.00 per square (100 sq. ft.) and up for materials and labor, while standing seam metal roofs can easily cost more than $1,000.00 per square due to the higher cost of materials, and often a more involved installation process.

 System Installation Difficulty and Labor Costs Considerations